 If you make a loss in your first year of trading you can claim Start Your Own Business Relief before you claim relief for losses in following years.
 This ensures that if you make a loss you receive actual value for those losses in future years rather than having to set those losses against profits which would not have been subject to income tax under the Start Your Own Business scheme.

 You can read further examples of how to calculate Start Your Own Business Relief on Revenue’s website.
-You can also read Frequently Asked Questions on the scheme.

 You do not need to be preapproved for the scheme.
 Instead, you claim this relief when you make your income tax return.
 Note that new businesses get an extension to the normal filing date for your first tax return.
 For example if you set up your new business in 2014 then your first tax return is not due until 31 October 2016.